jmaasch/ashR/README.md

 ### Use with base R

-The following reproducible example produces plots as demonstrated below.
+The following reproducible example produces the plot below.

 ```r